-This study suggests a solution to the shortage power in Gaza, which needs at least 350 MW per day, enough needs immediate energy to the Gaza Strip without taking consideration any future increase on energy, The Gaza Strip gets energy from several directions: from Egypt nearly 22 MW and 120 MW from Israel and generate power station 80 MW (Owns the Gaza Strip one station to generate electricity).
-It is conclude that there is a shortage of 40% of the electrical energy needed by Gaza.
+This study suggests a solution to the shortage power in Gaza, which needs at least 420 MW per day, enough needs immediate energy to the Gaza Strip without taking consideration any future increase on energy, The Gaza Strip gets energy from several directions: from Egypt nearly 28 MW and 120 MW from Israel and generate power station 70 MW (Owns the Gaza Strip one station to generate electricity).
+It is conclude that there is a shortage of 48% of the electrical energy needed by Gaza.
+And Increased electricity consumption and Yearly loads (7% annually) [22].
 Required is to compensate for the shortage of electrical power needed by Gaza, taking into account the change in the amount of energy produced from the station and also the amount of energy that we get from neighboring countries variable.
+That is presented by the following table